-What is HTTP
+What is HTTP (HyperText Transfer Protocol)

 If you visit any website you may see the address gets prefixed with HTTP:// this means your browser is now connected to the server using HTTP.
-Now the HTTP isn’t the safest way to establish a connection, the problem with http though is that it is vulnerable to people who might want to eavesdrop or see what your activity is all about.
+Now the HTTP isn’t the safest way to establish a connection, the problem with HTTP though is that it is vulnerable to people who might want to eavesdrop or see what your activity is all about.

-This shouldn’t be any concern when you are just browsing any website or just Bing’ing, the problem comes when you are making a financial transaction over Internet.
-As we all know, Internet is not exactly a safe place.
-Apart from searching and browsing websites, we need to engage in money transactions, online purchases and secure file transfers.
+This shouldn’t be any concern when you are just browsing any website or just Bing’ing, the problem comes when you are making a financial transaction over the Internet.
+As we all know, the Internet is not exactly a safe place.
+Apart from searching and browsing websites, we need to engage in money transactions, online purchases, and secure file transfers.
 So how do we secure such financial transactions?
 The answer is HTTPS.

-What is HTTPS
+What is HTTPS (Secure HTTP)

 HTTPS or Secure HTTP some may call it is a combination of Hypertext Transfer Protocol (HTTP) with SSL/TLS protocol.
 Now everything you communicate over HTTPS will be sent and received in encrypted form, which adds the element of safety.

 As when a client makes a request to the server, the server responds by offering a list of encryption methods.
 When the client connects to a website via HTTPS, the website encrypts the session with a digital certificate.
-Secure Sockets Layer or SSL uses a cryptographic system that encrypts data with two keys that is browser and server send each other unique codes which are used for encryption for rest of the talk.
+Secure Sockets Layer or SSL uses a cryptographic system that encrypts data with two keys that is browser and server send each other unique codes which are used for encryption for the rest of the talk.

 Https is used in many situations, such as log-in pages for banking, forms, corporate logins, and other applications in which data needs to be secured.
 It is always advised to never enter credit card details on websites that run on HTTP.